 At the end of each academic year, students, with their major advisors, will complete the Ph.D.
 Student Progress Report which summarizes academic progress/deficiencies.
+Students are expected to initiate the report by submitting a list of their accomplishments to their major advisor.
 Aspects of the report will address: